-The steady decrease in fertility rates across high-income countries in recent decades has led to population aging and in some countries even to population decline and a shrinking workforce.
-We argue that these trends could have negative economic consequences, in particular, increasing pressures on social security and pension systems, a less innovative society, a slowdown of economic growth, and reduced consumption possibilities for much of the population.
+The steady decrease in fertility rates across high-income countries in recent decades has led to population aging and, in some countries, even to population decline and a shrinking workforce.
+We argue that these trends could have negative economic consequences-in particular, increasing pressures on social security and pension systems, a less innovative society, a slowdown of economic growth, and reduced consumption possibilities for much of the population.
 These economic consequences of fertility decline have received much attention in the literature and from the media.
-Here, we argue that economic and social reactions to low fertility such as better education of children, increased labor force participation (particularly of women), increased investments in labor-saving technologies, and later retirement will compensate some potentially negative economic consequences.
-In particular, policymakers have scope to react to declining fertility with carefully designed economic policies that utilize complementarities and synergies, including policies that allow families to square family-related responsibilities with work-related responsibilities; policies that ensure socially optimal levels of immigration - with safeguards to protect against undue brain drain; increased investment in education and health of the next generation, who will be in the workforce over the coming decades and whose productivity is vital in guaranteeing economic prosperity; and investments in productivity-enhancing areas such as infrastructure and basic and applied research.
+Here, we argue that economic and social reactions to low fertility such as better education of children, increased labor force participation (particularly of women), increased investments in labor-saving technologies, and later retirement will compensate for some potentially negative economic consequences.
+In particular, policymakers have scope to react to declining fertility with carefully designed economic policies that utilize complementarities and synergies, including policies that allow families to square family-related responsibilities with work-related responsibilities; policies that ensure socially optimal levels of immigration (with safeguards to protect against undue brain drain); increased investment in the education and health of the next generation, who will be in the workforce over the coming decades and whose productivity is vital in guaranteeing economic prosperity; investments in productivity-enhancing areas such as infrastructure and basic and applied research; and fostering labor force participation of older workers by investing in population health and by modifying retirement policies to encourage later retirement.